-Mar 4 2013 - Mainstream desktop PCs are those that fall in the middle of the price range between those considered to be in the budget or performance categories.
+Aug 30 2013 - Mainstream desktop PCs are now more of the performance category than they once were thanks to improving technology.
 In general, these systems will provide the best overall value for your dollar.
 Below are my selections for the various systems depending upon what your usage for the computer will be.
 The systems in this list cost between $700 and $1000.

 Photo and video editing are much more demanding on storage and processing than many other PC tasks.
 Because of this, it is important to have a system with a fast multiple core processor with lots of memory and a sizable hard drive.
-These are exactly the features that make the Lenovo IdeaCentre K430 is prime choice.
-It features a high performance Core i7-3770 quad core processor, 16GB of memory and a large two terabyte hard drive.
-It even features an AMD Radeon HD 7570 graphics card which can help offload some of the work from the CPU.
-All of this for just under $1000.
-Now the Dell XPS 8500
+The Acer Aspire AT3-605-UR24 meets all of these thanks to its Core i7-4770 quad core processor, 16GB of DDR3 memory and a 2TB hard drive that is paired up with a 24GB SSD cache.
+It even features an NVIDIA GeForce GT 640 graphics card with 4GB of video memory that can be used to help with the CPU during video and photo editing.
+Pricing for the system is around $1000 which puts it on the more expensive price point.
+For those on a tigher budget, the Dell XPS 8700

 can be found for $800 with the same i7-4770 processor but with half the memory and storage space without any SSD caching.